outama-othmane/forumClient/README.md

 Forum Client is a delightfully simple discussion interface to use **forum_api**.
 It has been built using NuxtJS.

 ## Installation
-Before you start the installation, you make sure that **npm** is installed on your computer.
+Before you start the installation make sure that **npm** is installed on your computer.

 ### 1. Clone the repository
 ```bash